Liozon/projet-appmob/README.md

     ```cd /path/to/the/folder```

-4. Now, we need to install all the packages and dependecies for this project.
+4. Now, we need to install all the packages and dependencies for this project.
 To do so, run this command in Git Bash:

     ```npm install```

     NPM will parse all the dependencies declared in the `package.json` and `package-lock.json` files and install them in the project's folder

-5. Once NPM has finish, to run the app on your computer and use the Ionic DevApp at the same time, run this command in Git Bash:
+5. Once NPM has finished, to run the app on your computer and use the Ionic DevApp at the same time, run this command in Git Bash:

     ```ionic serve -c```

     This command compiles the code, and creates a webserver that'll run on your computer.
-A new tab on your favourite web browser will open, with the app running.
+A new tab on your favorite web browser will open, with the app running.
     To open the app in Ionic DevApp, go to the chapter [How to use Ionic DevApp](#how-to-use-ionic-devapp)

 ## How to use Ionic DevApp